ryjen/libcoda-db/README.md

 TODO / ROADMAP
 ==============

-* More and better quality tests, I demand 100% coverage
+* More and better quality tests, especially around binding and data types
-* better benchmarking and perf improvements (preallocing?)
+* better benchmarking and perf improvements (pre-allocing?)
-* NoSQL support? might be doable
+* NoSQL support? other databases?